 Continuing on our two week road trip of Scotland, we ventured west towards Loch Lomond and the Trossachs after two days exploring Falkirk (for the Kelpies) and the city of Stirling.
 Loch Lomond and the Trossachs National Park is perfect for nature lovers.
-We quickly discovered that one day was not enough to explore the region.
-However, if you’re embarking on a lengthy Scotland road trip and you only have a limited amount of time in the area, here’s our guide to the ideal Loch Lomond day trip.
+It’s the perfect day trip from Glasgow, too.

 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.